 - Understand the difference between strategic planning and strategic thinking

 - Discover how leaders can plan for the unexpected and ensure the long-term success of their organization

 - Implement strategic decisions to guide the organization through turbulent times

 - Predict and prepare for the long-term impacts of today's decisions

 Common Practices and the Effectiveness of Incentive Compensation

 Incentive compensation is a huge investment.
-The U.S. construction industry has an enormous opportunity to improve the effectiveness of current incentive compensation programs as only 37% of construction companies use industry market data to ensure adequate incentives.
-It can be challenging to create an incentive plan that supports your strategic objectives, motivates attainment of stretch goals, provides desired returns and behaviors and yields results.
+The U.S. construction industry has an enormous opportunity to improve the effectiveness of current incentive compensation programs, especially as only 37% of construction companies use industry market data to ensure adequate incentives.
+However, it can be challenging to create an incentive plan that supports your strategic objectives, motivates attainment of stretch goals, provides desired returns and behaviors and yields results.
 FMI set out to answer some basic questions to find out what makes incentive compensation more effective in the eyes of top executives in the construction industry.
 The results of this incentive compensation survey will be revealed during this presentation.

 - Understand why paying discretionary bonuses are not effective for moving your company forward

 - Determine how total rewards can attract and retain the best talent and increase your return on investment